EOS-Nation/auditor.bos/src/auditor.contracts.md

 3. Set the permissions for the elected auditors so they have sufficient permission to run the BOS auditor permission according to the constitution and technical permissions design.
 4. Set the time for the beginning of the next period to mark the reset anniversary for the BOS auditor elections.

-**TERM:** The action changes the relevant contract data until a subsequent newperiod is called.
+**TERM:** The action changes the relevant contract data until a subsequent newtenure is called.

 <h1 class="contract">
   claimpay